ietf-wg-acme/acme/draft-ietf-acme-acme.md

 If the client wishes to update this information in the future, it sends a POST request with updated information to the account URL.
-The server MUST ignore any updates to the "orders" field, "termsOfServiceAgreed" field (see {{changes-of-terms-of-service}}), or any other fields it does not recognize.
+The server MUST ignore any updates to the "orders" field, "termsOfServiceAgreed" field (see {{changes-of-terms-of-service}}), the "status" field (except as allowed by {{account-deactivation}}), or any other fields it does not recognize.
 If the server accepts the update, it MUST return a response with a 200 (OK) status code and the resulting account object.